Logo Copyright © 2007 NCCG - All Rights Reserved

 A. There are seven laws in all and they run as follows:

-Q. These sound very similar to the ruling made by the Council of Jerusalem in respect of new Gentile converts to the Gospel (Ac.15:19,28-29), don't they?
+Q. These sound very similar, in some ways, to the ruling made by the Council of Jerusalem in respect of new Gentile converts to the Gospel (Ac.15:19,28-29), don't they?

-A. Yes, indeed, because these laws are the very minimum that are required of believers!
-These are also the laws which the Talmudic Jews believe all non-Jews must be taught and live (but rarely teach or evangelise for it), and they are the laws with former U.S. President George Bush claimed the USA was founded on and are the bedrock of all society [see Public Law 102-14, 102nd Congress].
+A. Yes, indeed, because these laws are a minimalist compilation of laws that are required of believers!
+However, we must put this 'Code' in context, namely, these are the laws which the Talmudic/Rabbinical Jews believe all non-Jews must be taught and live (but rarely teach or evangelise for it).
+More interesting for Americans, they are the laws which former U.S. President George Bush claimed the USA was founded on and are the bedrock of all society [see Public Law 102-14, 102nd Congress].

 Q. Remove these laws and the bedrock of civilisation collapses?